-Certainly, Congress acted quickly in 2020 in the face of the COVID-19 pandemic, but partnerships were formed on less high-profile health issues in the 116th Congress as well.
+Certainly, Congress acted quickly in 2020 in the face of the COVID-19 pandemic, but partnerships were formed on less high-profile health issues as well.
 Recent health-related lawmaking successes include asset-verification guidance to states in their Medicaid programs and new programs to address autism.
 What these examples have in common is a clearly defined problem to be addressed, and clearly articulated shared goals among coalition partners.[2]